Yemmy03/node-image/README.md

 I use the docker build command to build the image from my Dockerfile.
 The image is tagged with the repository name and the commit SHA to ensure it is distinct.

 ### 6. Tag the image for ECR
-I construct the full image URI which includes my AWS registry address, the repository name, and the image tag.
+I construct the full image URI (an image URI is the full address that uniquely points to a specific Docker image stored in a registry) which includes my AWS registry address, the repository name, and the image tag.
 I tag the local image with this full URI and store it in the GitHub environment for later use.

 ### 7. Push the image to ECR
 I push the tagged image to ECR using the docker push command.
 This uploads the container image and makes it available for deployment.